-Residents flee as Nock-ten Christmas Day typhoon approaches Philippines
+Typhoon hits the Philippines on Christmas Day

 The typhoon warning center projects that the typhoon will gradually weaken "as the system begins to interact with land," but warned it could still retain typhoon intensity.

 The governor of the eastern seaboard province of Camarines Sur, Miguel Villafuerte, posted on Twitter that nearly 50,000 family evacuations had been scheduled by 7 p.m.
 Saturday local time (6 a.m.
-ET).

-Camarines Sur is roughly 181 kilometers (112 miles ) away from the projected landfall location of the typhoon but also is a potential target.
+ET Saturday).

 As an added incentive to push people out of their homes and into shelters ahead of Christmas in this Catholic-majority country, Villafuerte has promised to provide the traditional dish of lechon (roasted pig) for his constituents if they proceed to evacuation centers, CNN affiliate ABS-CBN reported.